aws-samples/aws-devops-end-to-end-workshop/README.md

    - Capabilities: select CAPABILITY_NAMED_IAM and CAPABILITY_AUTO_EXPAND
    - Role name: demobookstore-CloudFormation-role
    - Advanced -> Parameter overrides = {"AppId":"demobookstore-BooksService", "ProjectName":"demobookstore"}
    - Create the pipeline and check if it runs and all steps are green after a while.
 Click the details link in the Deploy stage.
-You should see a change set with four changes (Books microservice objects)
+You should see a change set with six changes (Books microservice objects)
 5. Modify the Deploy stage to add an action group to execute the change set:
    - Edit Deploy action and set:
       - Action name = GenerateChangeSet